 - In the left-side navigation pane, click Domain Names.

-- On the Domain Names page, find the domain name that you want to manage and click Manage in the Actions column of the domain name.
+- On the Domain Names page, find the domain name that you want to manage and click Manage in the Actions column.

-- In the management pane of the domain name, click Cache.
+- In the left-side navigation pane of the domain name, click Cache.